-- Exclude (or include) something as a possibility: the doctor ruled out appendicitisMás ejemplos en oraciones
+- Exclude (or include) something as a possibility: the prime minister ruled out a November electionMás ejemplos en oraciones

 - They are happy as long as I give it a try, give it my best before absolutely ruling it out as a possibility.

 - Something in her voice sounded as if she hadn't ruled the possibility out.

 - There have been a number of dog thefts in recent months and while we are not linking them specifically we don't rule this possibility out.